 - Group Design, Build and Test: Air Systems Development

-This module is a 2nd year group design project where the students design and manufacture an air system meeting customer requirements.
-The module brings together aspects of teamwork, project management, materials, structures, aircraft design and lifecycles, computer simulation, analysis, manufacture, certification and sustainability.10 credits
+This module is a 2nd year group design project where the students design and manufacture an air system meeting customer requirements.10 credits

 - Mathematics for Aerospace Engineers